Morrie Steevens: Baseball career

-But Steevens spent all of 1963 back in the minor leagues and was traded to the Phillies, during the off-season.
+Steevens spent all of 1963 back in the minor leagues and was traded to the Phillies, during the off-season.
 After a sparkling 8–1 season with the Triple-A Arkansas Travelers, he was recalled by the first-place Phils as an extra bullpen arm for the stretch drive.
 In his first relief appearance, on September 19, 1964 (two years to the day after his only MLB start), Steevens came into a 3–3 road game against the Los Angeles Dodgers in the bottom of the 16th inning in relief of Jack Baldschun to face left-handed-hitting Ron Fairly with runners at second and third base and two outs.
 But before he could retire Fairly, Willie Davis, the runner at third, stole home, to give the Dodgers a 4–3 victory.
 The Phillies recovered to win the next game, but then dropped ten games in a row to fall from the National League (NL) lead and finish second to the St. Louis Cardinals.
 Steevens appeared in three more games during the catastrophic losing streak, allowing one earned run in 22/3 innings pitched.

 Morris then split 1965 between Triple-A and the Phils, and appeared in six more big-league games.
 He posted a poor 16.88 earned run average (ERA), again in only 22/3 innings of work.
 Morris then spent 1966 and 1967 back in the minors before deciding to retire from the game.

 All told, Steevens lost his only two MLB decisions.
 In 22 games and 201/3 innings pitched, he gave up 20 hits and 16 bases on balls.
 He struck out 11 batters.
+Interestingly, he only pitched in April and September in the Major Leagues.

+Personal life

+After baseball, Steevens lived in San Antonio.
+He died on June 16, 2024.